 I want to give a big thank you to Sylvia Duckworth @sylviaduckworth (http://sylviaduckworth.com) from Toronto, Canada for designing the graphics for the Development of Ownership.

-- Continuum of Voice
+- Spectrum of Voice

-- Opportunities of Choice
+- Opportunities for Choice

 - Levels of Engagement